There are many Easter customs and tradition in Romania. Many of them are still kept alive but many where lost during time.

 Among other Easter customs one that is important is playing the “toaca” .

 The ”toaca” is a wooden plate on which monks or nuns beat the rhythm with one or two mallets.
 Being such an important day, on Easter Day is totally forbidden to listen to music or even travel.
 That is why young people gather in the church yard.
 They used to tap eggs, play the “toaca” or ring the bells.
 The last ones were meant to announce the whole world that Christ is risen.

 In some regions church bells and the “toaca” used to be heard for three days in a row.
 Boys and girls would both be involved in these actions.
 It is said that if girls rung the bells, the linen and the hemps would grew better.

 Around the holidays there are several festivals in promoting the Easter customs and traditions from Romania.
 One of them is the one in the Dragoteni village, Bihor County.
-Here, the young people are encouraged to dress up national costumes and to participate in contests of decorating eggs, playing the “toaca” or the contest of Romanian folk songs.
+Here, many young people dress up their national costumes and take part in contests of decorating eggs, playing the “toaca” or the contest of Romanian folk songs